Private Detective Salary in the United States

-How much does a Private Detective make?
+How much does a Private Detective make in the United States?

 Private Detective Salaries by Percentile